 2.8.1.
-R&D organisations
+R&D organizations

-The Paul Scherrer Institute, PSI, is the largest research centre for natural and engineering sciences within Switzerland.
-Approximately 400 scientists at the Institute perform high-level research in a large variety of scientific questions that can be grouped into three main fields: Structure of Matter, Human Health, and Energy and Environment.
-Most of these scientists use the Institute's unique large-scale research facilities.
+The Paul Scherrer Institute (PSI) is the largest research centre for natural and engineering sciences in Switzerland.
+Approximately 400 scientists at the Institute perform high-level research into a large variety of scientific questions that can be grouped into three main fields: Matter and Material, Human Health, and Energy and Environment.
 By conducting fundamental and applied research, PSI works on long-term solutions for major challenges facing society, industry and science.
-The scientific results gained at PSI help us to understand the world around us by shedding light on the processes behind various physical and biological phenomena.
-At the same time, they constitute the basis for novel developments in technology and medicine.

-PSI operates several large-scale facilities that allow experiments to be performed that would be impossible in smaller laboratories.
-In many cases these experiments provide decisive clues for solving a particular scientific problem.
+PSI operates several large-scale facilities that allow experiments to be performed which would be impossible in smaller laboratories.
 The facilities are unique in Switzerland, and some of them are the only ones of their type or scale in the world.
-In order to allow as many scientists as possible to benefit from the opportunities offered by PSI, the Institute provides access to the facilities within the framework of a User Service to researchers from universities, other research centres and industrial companies.
+The Institute provides access to the facilities within the framework of a User Service to researchers from universities, other research centres and industrial companies.
 Each year, about 2,300 researchers in these categories perform experiments at the facilities.